dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2382: Societal contributions must focus on individual abilities and needs.
+### T2382: Contributing according to ability ensures resource access for those in need.

 |Support|
 |---|